What is a Bioactive Terrarium? (+ How to Make One)

 You’ll also need to nail the terrarium fundamentals to create a sustainable foundation for your ecosystem.
 Here are some other things to consider.

 • Feeding.
 Your microfauna colonies will naturally grow and shrink depending on the abundance of food available.
 However, you may need to supplement with other foods to maintain healthy colonies (especially in the beginning).
-Check out our respective guides to springtail foods and isopod foods, or go ahead and sprinkle some of this Isopod and Springtail Superfood to give them an instant boost.

 Over to You